GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/modifying-and-storing-again-the-image-urls-from-all-image-blocks-in-a-post/en.md

     @export(as: "transformations")
 }

-# Escape the regex patterns
+# Escape the regex patterns and their replacements
 query EscapeRegexStrings
   @depends(on: "TransformData")
 {